Nicky Lopez Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.30 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.27).

-- Marlins pitchers combine to allow 64 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.